 Hand-assisted laparoscopic nephrectomy involves the removal of a diseased kidney when a complete nephrectomy is planned or when a complex case arises.
 This procedure combines an open and laparoscopic surgical approach for improved safety and operative time versus a laparoscopic nephrectomy alone.

 Dr. Engel prefers the hand-assisted approach to laparoscopic radical nephrectomy.
 He was a very early adopter of this type of surgery, and has been performing hand-assisted surgery as a pioneer for over 15 years.
 Hand-assisted laparoscopy is used in Dr. Engel’s practice when a nephrectomy is planned, or for very complex kidney cases.
 Such situations would include cases where there may be more than one tumor to be removed from a single kidney, or in the case of a solitary kidney where the renal vessels should not be clamped.

 In experienced hands, the hand-assisted approach adds safety and speed to the surgery without added incision length or recovery time.

 All patients will be prepped with a full bowel prep.

 This video represents an actual Hand-Assisted Laparoscopic Nephrectomy

 Recovery & Aftercare

-Average hospital stay for a hand-assisted laparoscopic nephrectomy is two days with a follow up office visit in two weeks.
+The average hospital stay for a hand-assisted laparoscopic nephrectomy is two days with a follow-up office visit in two weeks.